ovezovs/SASS-Project/README.md

     Added conditionals to different media queries;
     Incorporated maps and used loops to iterate through the maps;

-### I made 2 commits to the repository.
+### Made 2 commits to the repository.
 First one is the initial code and the second one has all of my modifications.

 ### References